-Students may drop and/or add courses by following instructions and adhering to deadlines set by the Registrar each semester.
-Change of Schedule (drop/add) forms are available in departments and can also be printed in .pdf format on the Office of the Registrar's Web site.
+Students may drop and/or add courses by following instructions and adhering to deadlines set by the Registrar each semester or term.
+Change of Schedule (drop/add) forms are available in departments and can also be printed in pdf format on the Office of the Registrar's Web site.
 To see when a Change of Schedule form is required, see Dates and Deadlines.

 Fall & Spring Semesters (16-week courses):

 Course withdrawals before the first deadline, at the end of the second week of classes (the tenth day of regularly scheduled classes), result in cancellation of registration in the course.
 The course enrollment is deleted from the student's permanent record.

 For course withdrawals filed between the first and second withdrawal deadlines--at the end of the tenth week of classes--a grade of W is awarded, regardless of whether the student is passing at the time of withdrawal.
 No approval is needed.
 Students use UAccess Student Self-Service to withdraw from a course.
 The W will appear on the student's permanent record, but it does not affect the student's grade-point-average (GPA).

 The second withdrawal deadline is normally the student's last opportunity to drop a course, except for an extraordinary reason approved by the course instructor and student's college dean via a Late Change Petition.
 With the college dean's approval, undergraduates may drop a course from the eleventh through the thirteenth week of regularly scheduled classes.
 Any approved Late Change Petitions must be submitted to the Registrar prior to the final examination period.

 Summer & Winter Session courses, and courses with non-standard start-and-end dates:

 The Registrar determines the first and second withdrawal deadlines for shorter terms and for courses with non-standard start-and-end dates.
 Those deadlines are based on the length of the session (or the course); see then Dates & Deadlines.